Getting Started

 You have run the macro from the menu bar of Excel.
 There are a few different ways to run a macro.

-You input appears in black, comments appear in green, reserved words in blue and when you make a mistake the font color turns to red.
+Any code you write will appear in black.
+Comments appear in green.
+Reeserved words in blue and when you make a mistake the font color turns to red.

 Developing Macros in Excel